 – Unpaid Traffic Tickets.

-It is important to consult a knowledgeable attorney because SDP are not automatically granted.
+It is important to consult a knowledgeable Indiana attorney because specialized driving privileges are not automatically granted.
 Specialized Driving Privileges are determined by a court on a case-by-case basis and the stipulations in each case can vary depending on the court’s ruling.
 These privileges can encompass many different scenarios including: